ConstantRobotics-Ltd/Frame/README.md

 ## serialize method

-**serialize(...)** method intended for serialization of Frame object with data.
+The **serialize(...)** method intended for serialization of Frame object with data.
 Sometimes the user needs to serialize an object in order to transfer or write it somewhere.
 Method declaration:

 ```cpp
 void serialize(uint8_t* data, int& size);